top of page

 Bill #

-Stronger sentencing: dealer, weight times arrested & including guns
+Stronger sentencing: dealer, drug weight, times arrested, guns

 Bond Denial if already out on bond and commit more crime